alecristia/nwryd19/README.md

 # nwryd19

 This repository contains historical and in-progress versions of the manuscript "Non-word repetition in Yélî Dnye".
-For archival versions, please visit https://osf.io/5qspb/

 ## Explanation of contents